-Sanitation Minister commissions €20m Kumasi Wastewater Treatment Plant
+Sanitation Minister commissions €20M Kumasi wastewater treatment plant

 In his welcome address, the Ashanti Regional Minister, Simon Osei Mensah, said the wastewater facility will bring a huge relief to the majority of especially urban dwellers in Kumasi and its environs.

-He recounted that first wastewater plant was constructed around 1958 at Dompoase which life span did not last long because it broke down a few years later.
+He recounted that the first wastewater plant was constructed around 1958 at Dompoase whose life span did not last long because it broke down a few years later.

 “The construction of this new state-of-the-art wastewater treatment facility is a very welcoming news to the people of Kumasi and its adjoining communities,” he noted.